On a theorem of M. Jodeit Jr. on pushforwards of Fourier multipliers: Terminology and notations

 Let $G$ and $H$ be two locally compact groups and let $\pi$ be a \emph{continuous} homomorphism from $G$ to $H$.
 If $h$ is a smooth function on $H$, then $h\circ\pi$ is a smooth function on $G$ and the linear map $h\mapsto h\circ\pi$ from $\mathscr{E}(H)$ to $\mathscr{E}(G)$ is continuous \cite[prop.~8]{Bruhat}.
 We will refer to this map as the \emph{pullback operator by $\pi$} and denote it by $\pi^*$ and refer to its transpose as the \emph{pushforward operator by $\pi$} and denote it by $\pi_*$.

 Depending on the quality of $\pi$, the operators $\pi^*$ and $\pi_*$ may be extended to spaces of functions and distributions larger than just $\mathscr{E}(H)$ or $\mathscr{E}'(G)$.
 For example, the various functorial properties of $\mathscr{D}(\cdot)$ established by F.~Bruhat in \cite[\textsection\nobreak\,7 and \textsection\nobreak\,8]{Bruhat} can be be summarised as follows. \begin{proposition} Suppose that $\pi$ is open and denote by $N$ its kernel.
 The pushforward operator $\pi_*$ realises a strict homomorphism of topological vector spaces from $\mathscr{D}(G)$ onto the closed subspace of $\mathscr{D}(H)$ consisting of all the compactly supported smooth functions on $H$ supported in the image of $\pi$.
-Moreover, the Haar measures $\mu_G$, $\mu_N$ and $\mu_H$ can be chosen so that
+Moreover, the Haar measures $\mu_G$, $\mu_N$ and $\mu_H$ can be chosen so that $\pi^*(\pi_*g)=g*(\mu_N)^\flat$ for every $g\in\mathscr{D}(G)$. \end{proposition} Hence, when $\pi$ is open, the pullback operator $\pi^*$ may be extended by transposition into a continuous linear operator from $\mathscr{D}'(H)$ to $\mathscr{D}'(G)$.